 MK: That is such a difficult question because I could truly geek out on social media all day, everyday.
 But the aspect that has always excited me the most is the instant connection and gratification we're able to see when content resonates with our audience-and it's happening 24/7.
 The ability to instantly know and hear what our audience is thinking and feeling can be tough at times, but it's also very valuable.
 We're highly motivated by this and never stop thinking about what we can do better and how we can engage with our audience more.

 DH: What's been the biggest business benefit to using social media?

 MK: Early on, social really helped cultivate our audience and brand partners.
 As we've grown, that piece still remains important.
 But the biggest benefit of social for beautyblender is using it to bring our products to life.
 We can shoot something big-budget or on an iPhone, and we're always going to be able to show our customer what the product will do for them.

 There's no singular formula for social media marketing.
-The amount of time and money brands are investing in social varies-but, leveraging certain tools and trends can mean the difference between lackluster performance and going completely viral.
+The amount of time and money brands are investing in social varies-but, leveraging certain social marketing tools and trends can mean the difference between lackluster performance and going completely viral.
 Like any other business operation, data is a crucial component for developing a concrete strategy.

 DH: How has Dash Hudson impacted your social media use?

 MK: Dash Hudson has made creating an effective social strategy very accessible for brands.
 To me, it's where creativity meets data, and if those aren't the two most important pieces of social media success, then I don't know what is!
 Because we're working in such an evolving space, it can be pretty difficult to always know what's best for your brand-what was working one day may not work the next, so having quantitative data and access to the visual prediction tools that Dash Hudson offers has been a true game changer for us.